Chris Streveler

-Christopher L. Streveler (born January 6, 1995) is an American professional football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He played college football at Minnesota and South Dakota.
-After going undrafted in 2018, Streveler played two seasons as a backup quarterback for the Blue Bombers, where they won the 107th Grey Cup championship in 2019.
-He has also been a member of the Arizona Cardinals, Baltimore Ravens, Miami Dolphins, and New York Jets.
+Christopher L. Streveler (born January 6, 1995) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Minnesota Golden Gophers and South Dakota Coyotes.
+After going undrafted in 2018, Streveler played two seasons as a backup quarterback for the Winnipeg Blue Bombers, where they won the 107th Grey Cup championship in 2019.
+He was also a member of the Arizona Cardinals, Baltimore Ravens, Miami Dolphins, and New York Jets.

+Early life

+Christopher L. Streveler was born on January 6, 1995, in Naperville, Illinois.
+He attended Marian Central Catholic High School in Woodstock, Illinois.

 College career

-Streveler started his college career playing for the Minnesota Golden Gophers, where he played for three years, before transferring to the University of South Dakota.
-Streveler then played two years with the South Dakota Coyotes.
-There, he threw for 6,081 yards and 54 touchdowns, earning the Missouri Valley Football Conference (MVFC) Offensive Player of the Year award in 2017.
+Streveler started his college career playing at the University of Minnesota, where he played three years for the Golden Gophers, before transferring to the University of South Dakota.
+Streveler then played two years with the Coyotes.
+He threw for 6,081 yards and 54 touchdowns, earning the Missouri Valley Football Conference (MVFC) Offensive Player of the Year award in 2017.
 He was a runner-up for the Walter Payton Award.